TreadTheDawnGames/V2MC/README.md

 ## Notes
 I am working on an installer.
 Cloning this repo will probably not result in a functioning app.

-This project requires FFmpeg and FFprobe.
+This project uses FFmpeg, FFprobe and ImageMagick.NET.

 Tested with FFmpeg 6.1.